g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * QUIC Protocol: The QUIC protocol, which is based on UDP (User Datagram Protocol), is the foundation for HTTP/3.
 Compared to TCP-based protocols, QUIC treats streams as first-class citizens at the transport layer, enabling more effective multiplexing and lower latency.

-* Multiplexing and Independent Streams: Multiplexing, which enables several streams of requests and responses to be sent over a single connection, is supported by HTTP/3 similarly to HTTP/2.
-QUIC streams, in contrast to HTTP/2, are not dependant on one another, which lessens the effect of head-of-line blocking.
+* Multiplexing and Independent Streams: Multiplexing, which enables several streams of requests and responses to be sent over a single connection, is supported by HTTP/3 similar to HTTP/2.
+QUIC streams, in contrast to HTTP/2, are not dependent on one another, which lessens the effect of head-of-line blocking.

 * Improved Reliability: The integrated error correction, congestion control, and retransmission methods in QUIC can help to increase connection dependability, particularly in difficult network environments or while switching between multiple network interfaces.